allanrehhoff/framework/docs/manual/Events.md

 \Core\Event::clear();
 ```

-## Default events emitted by core
+## Default events emitted

-To attach a listener to any of these, you must add your event listeners in the `src/Bootstrap/events.php`
+To attach a listener to any of these, you should add your event listeners in the file `src/Bootstrap/Bootstrap.php` inside the `registerEventListeners()` method.

 ```php
 <?php